Whiteknight/StoneFruit/docs/index.md

 ## Quick Example: Git

 Git is a powerful development tool but typing "`git`" by itself at the prompt doesn't do much.
-To access the varied functionality of git, you must specify a **verb** like "`git clone`", "`git add`" or "`git rebase`".
+To access the varied functionality of git, you must specify a **verb** like "`git clone`", "`git add`" or "`git remote add`".
 Each different verb causes the application to do different tasks, often with completely separate sets of input arguments and program output.
 StoneFruit is like this: It allows you to create a program with many verbs, each of which can do something different and useful.

 ## Basic Terminology

 A **Verb** is the name of an action which the user types at the commandline, which may have arguments and output effects.
-Verbs in StoneFruit are case-insensitive
+Verbs in StoneFruit are case-insensitive and may be one or several words.

 A **Handler** is a class which is invoked by StoneFruit when a verb is input.
 A single Handler class may correspond to one or more verbs.